TypeChecked/alphabet-soup/alphabet-soup-docs/src/main/tut/docs/index.md

 # Introduction

-Alphabet soup provides mappings between arbitrarily nested case classes, tuples and hlists - for free.
+Alphabet soup is a boilerplate-reduction library which provides mappings between arbitrarily nested case classes, tuples and hlists - for free.

 The top-level class you will be using is `Mixer[Source, Target]`, which produces a mapping from `Source` to `Target`.
 Here's a quick example: